myanees284/Chatbot-using-watson/README.md

                     Is there anything I can help you with?
        User response: Yes/No (if YES - bot responds with menu options/ if NO - Bot says: good Bye)

 In the above dialogue, the response time details are fetched by calling the bluemix function and response times are displayed.

+The watson chatbot is integrated with Slack and Skype for the business user to access